achorein/expo-share-intent-demo/README.md

 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | activationRules | Allow **text** sharing with `"NSExtensionActivationSupportsText": true`<br/>**Url** sharing with `"NSExtensionActivationSupportsWebURLWithMaxCount": 1` and `"NSExtensionActivationSupportsWebPageWithMaxCount": 1`<br/>**Images** sharing with `"NSExtensionActivationSupportsImageWithMaxCount": 1`<br/>_default value_: `{ "NSExtensionActivationSupportsWebURLWithMaxCount": 1, "NSExtensionActivationSupportsWebPageWithMaxCount": 1 }"` |

-**WIP**: Corresponding [PR](https://github.com/timedtext/expo-config-plugin-ios-share-extension/pull/11) for expo-config-plugin-ios-share-extension
+**WIP**: There's a matching [PR](https://github.com/timedtext/expo-config-plugin-ios-share-extension/pull/11) for "expo-config-plugin-ios-share-extension"

-### Android Tricks
+### Android Magic

-For Android build a config plugin has been added (see `plugins/withAndroidShareExtension` directory) to automate the [doc instruction](https://ajith-ab.github.io/react-native-receive-sharing-intent/docs/android/) :
+For Android, a config plugin has been added (see `plugins/withAndroidShareExtension` directory) to add missing elements and automate the steps from the [documentation](https://ajith-ab.github.io/react-native-receive-sharing-intent/docs/android/).

 #### Content Types